Nemertea

 In most species the sexes are separate, but all the freshwater species are hermaphroditic.
 Nemerteans often have numerous temporary gonads (ovaries or testes), and build temporary gonoducts (ducts from which the ova or sperm are emitted) opening to a gonopore, one per gonad, when the ova and sperm are ready.
 The eggs are generally fertilised externally.
 Some species shed them into the water, and others protect their eggs in various ways.
 The fertilized egg divides by spiral cleavage and grows by determinate development, in which the fate of a cell can usually be predicted from its predecessors in the process of division.
 The embryos of most taxa develop either directly to form juveniles (like the adult but smaller) or larvae that resemble the planulas of cnidarians.
 However, some form a pilidium larva, in which the developing juvenile has a gut which lies across the larva's body, and usually eats the remains of the larva when it emerges.
-The bodies of some species fragment readily, and even parts cut off near the tail can grow full bodies (antle (fragmentation).
+The bodies of some species fragment readily, and even parts cut off near the tail can grow full bodies.

 Traditional taxonomy divides the phylum in two classes, Anopla ("unarmed" – their proboscises do not have a little dagger) with two orders, and Enopla ("armed" with a dagger) also with two orders.
 However, it is now accepted that Anopla are paraphyletic, as one order of Anopla is more closely related to Enopla than to the other order of Anopla.
 The phylum Nemertea itself is monophyletic, its main synapomorphies being the rhynchocoel and eversible proboscis.
 Traditional taxonomy says that nemerteans are closely related to flatworms, but both phyla are regarded as members of the Lophotrochozoa, a very large clade, sometimes viewed as a superphylum that also includes molluscs, annelids, brachiopods, bryozoa and many other protostomes.